• Skip to primary navigation

 Instructions

-• Place a piece of parchment on a dinner plate (approximately the size of the plate) or any other heat proof plate.
+• Place a piece of parchment or silicone mat on a large plate or any sheet pan.
 Set aside.

-• Place all ingredients (except two pinches salt) in a medium non-stick skillet.
+• Add all ingredients in a medium non-stick skillet.

 Notes